Shocking burn pain away: new device may ease dressing ordeal

 Summary

-This study tests whether a non-invasive device that gently stimulates the vagus nerve can reduce pain, anxiety, and improve quality of life for burn patients during dressing changes.
-About 96 adults with second-degree burns will be randomly assigned to receive stimulation before or during dressing, or standard care only.
-Researchers will measure pain, anxiety, and quality of life using standard surveys.
+This study tests whether a non-invasive device that stimulates the vagus nerve can reduce pain and anxiety and improve quality of life for burn patients during dressing changes.
+About 96 adults with second-degree burns will be randomly assigned to receive the stimulation before or during dressing, or standard care only.
+The goal is to see if this simple, drug-free approach makes the painful dressing process more tolerable.

 Get updates